cessda/cessda.metadata.harvester/readme.md

 ##  Remote Configuration

 Each instances tries to register itself with a spring boot admin server as indicated in the configuration.
-If selr-registration fails at startup, a warning is shown that can be safely ignored.
+If self-registration fails at startup, a warning is shown that can be safely ignored.

 ```log
 2019-22-10 16:59:27.218 WARN                      (register)        (ApplicationRegistrator.java:115) - Failed to register application as Application(name=harvester, managementUrl=http: